 - Making them active participants in the training when possible

-- Generally studying methods of effective training and applying them in your own training
+- Studying methods of effective manufacturing training and applying them in your own training

 One good place to start researching this is to learn more about adult learning principles.